Honors Leadership Academy

 - Opportunities to assist the Honors College in recruiting prospective students

 The Honors Leadership Academy admits approximately 16 students each academic year and is highly selective.
-Invitiations for applying to the Honors Leadership Academy are sent out in the spring prior to the incoming class's first fall semester at Kent State University.
+Invitations for applying to the Honors Leadership Academy are sent out in the spring prior to the first fall semester of the incoming class at Kent State University.

-For more information about Honors Leadership Academy and its application process, please contact Honors Leadership Academy coordinators Erin Ahrens at firstname.lastname@example.org and Christopher Tankersley at email@example.com.
+For more information about Honors Leadership Academy and its application process, please contact Honors Leadership Academy coordinators Erin Ahrens at eahrens2 [at] kent.edu and Christopher Tankersley at ctankers [at] kent.edu.